-What is the Goodnotes app?
+What is the Goodnotes 5 app (for iPad)

-Why use a note-taking app?
+Why use a note-taking app on your apple devices?

 - stop carrying around so many heavy paper notebooks